scruse/lit-pokemon/README.md

 # Lit Pokemon

 This project was created to learn the fundamentals of the Lit library.
+We are calling the Pokemon API to get a list of 20 pokemon.
+You can click on each Pokemon name button to see what it looks like.

 ## Setup